daniilvinn/daniilvinn.github.io/_posts/2024-05-04-my_blog_post.md

 To solve this problem, I decided to have variable per-meshlet bitrate.
 Now, each each meshlet has its own bitrate which equals to worst-case bitrate among meshlet vertices.
 It requires storing bitrate of meshlet data, however, it is not an issue, since it can be easily packed in a single `uint` variable with `vertex_count` and `triangle_count` values.

+### Decoding
+As mentioned in previous slides, I wanted decoding to be as fast as possible.
+To decode, I needed to convert a signed encoded vertex to a float, divide it by `pow(2, precision)` and add meshlet center which vertex belongs to to transform from meshlet-space to local space.
+In my implementation, I use GLSL built-in ldexp() function for division of a float by POT - it basically adds a signed integer to float’s exponent, effectively multiplying / dividing it by POT value.

 ### Compression results
 Considering that compression is done based on per-meshlet bitrate, it highly depends on such variables
 as: parameters passed to mesh clusterizer, desired precision and overall mesh spatial size.